It is possible to register custom functions written in PHP that can be called

 normalized, and so confusing to use).

-This usage is deprecated as of scssphp 1.5 and will not be supported in 2.0.
+This usage was deprecated as of scssphp 1.5 and is not supported anymore in 2.0.

 The direct migration is to declare the function with a rest argument: